Being an Admired Leader Instead of a Pushy Boss for Your Kids

 Likewise, if you tell your child that you will be leaving the park if he throws rocks and he decides to throw rocks, you need to leave.
 By following through with consequences, your kids learn to trust your words.

 Developing leadership qualities is a lifelong process.
 Think about the characteristics of your favorite leaders and decide which one you would most like to work on.
-The more you develop your leadership skills, the stronger your family will become.
+Working on one characteristic at a time will allow you to continually improve.
+You will be the strong, loving leader your family needs.